marcorighi/Probabilistic-Prime-Explorer/README.md

 By pushing the computational threshold up to n = 8000, we mapped the state-space traversal into an Information Retrieval framework, empirically proving a strict zero-duplication rate and highly enriched precision.

-### Key Findings
+## Key Observations

-* **Density Enrichment:** The generated sequence demonstrates a persistent asymptotic enrichment in prime density, converging to a limit of approximately **2.5175 times** the Prime Number Theorem expectation.
-* **Fractal Memory:** Topological analysis of the prime gaps reveals an exceptionally high Hurst exponent (**H ≈ 0.73**), strongly rejecting the null hypothesis of a memoryless random walk and indicating significant fractal-like long-range dependence.
-* **Algebraic Polarization:** The sequence exhibits an extreme, deterministic Chebyshev bias, demonstrating that the primorial bounds fundamentally break probabilistic residue symmetry.
+- **Filtered-state prime density.** The empirical prime density inside the implemented filtered state space is higher than the naive ambient benchmark \(1/\log x\).
+Most of this enhancement is explained by deterministic pre-sieving, especially the enforced parity constraint and the exclusion of candidates congruent to \(5 \pmod{10}\).

+- **Residue-class polarization.** The generated primes show strong residue-class polarization.
+This is a deterministic consequence of the multiplicative form \(V(E)=\prod_i p_i^{e_i}\) and the shift \(P=V(E)-1\), not a claim about Chebyshev bias in the unrestricted sequence of primes.

+- **Ordered-gap diagnostics.** The ordered gap sequence induced by the filtered construction displays nontrivial descriptive structure.
+The reported gap statistics, autocorrelation, and R/S slopes are treated as construction-specific diagnostics, not as evidence of a universal stochastic or fractal law for prime gaps.

+- **Reproducibility.** The repository provides the generation code, analysis scripts, execution logs, and archived outputs needed to reproduce the tables and figures in the manuscript.

 ---

-## 📂 Open Science Package
+## Open Science Package

-To ensure full reproducibility, this research is distributed across three connected modules:
+To support reproducibility, the project is distributed across three connected archived resources:

-1. **📄 The Manuscript (Preprint):** Available on Zenodo at [DOI: 10.5281/zenodo.19386311](https://doi.org/10.5281/zenodo.19386311)
-2. **💻 The Source Code (This Repo): Archived version used for the manuscript (v1.0.2) at [DOI: 10.5281/zenodo.19383835](https://doi.org/10.5281/zenodo.19383835)
+1. **Preprint:** DOI `10.5281/zenodo.19386311`
+2. **Source code:** archived software release v1.0.2, DOI `10.5281/zenodo.19388930`
-3. **📊 The Dataset:** The massive raw computational logs and extracted statistical summaries (4.3 GB) are hosted on a dedicated Zenodo repository at [DOI: 10.5281/zenodo.19382555](https://doi.org/10.5281/zenodo.19382555)
+3. **Dataset:** raw computational logs and extracted statistical summaries, DOI `10.5281/zenodo.19382555`

+The software DOI identifies the archived code release used for the manuscript.
+The dataset DOI identifies the larger raw-log and summary-data archive.

 ---